 The best live TV streaming options

 Sling TV is arguably the most established and well-known live streaming TV service.
 It launched in 2015 and has earned a loyal following for its cheap plans and à la carte options.

-Cost: Sling TV’s Orange package is just $20 a month, its Blue package costs $25 a month, while the combination Orange + Blue package run $40 a month.
+Cost: Sling TV’s Orange package is just $35 a month, its Blue package costs $35 a month also.
 Yes, you have to pay extra for ABC ($5/month).
 HBO costs $14.99, the same it does most other places.
 While the start-up cost is low, when you factor in add-on channels, Sling TV quickly adds up.

-Special features: Sling offers DVR, but it costs an extra $5 a month for 50 hours of storage, but take note that many channels can’t be recorded.
+Sling offers free DVR, with up to 50 hours of storage included.
+If you need more you can get up to 200 hours for just $5.
+Just take note that many channels can’t be recorded.
 You can find a complete list of those channels here.

-Why you’ll love it: Sling TV is a winner when it comes to price and interface.
-You can’t beat its $20 entry point, and once you’re logged in, navigating is a breeze.
+Sling TV is a winner when it comes to price and interface.
+It’s hard to beat its $35 entry point, and once you’re logged in, navigating is a breeze.
 Unlike Hulu with Live TV and PS Vue, Sling TV has a menu system that’s easy to pick up from the get-go.
-Still, if you’re looking to add channels beyond the standard package, Sling TV’s monthly price can creep up.
+Still, if you’re looking to add channels beyond the standard live TV streaming package, Sling TV’s monthly price can creep up.

 Originally launched as a way to watch sports online, FuboTV has expanded its offerings to compete with other live TV streaming, and it’s competitively priced.